TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 PRIVACY POLICY

-Updated as of January 9, 2013
+Updated as of December 10, 2013

 User Privacy

 Tagged is a social discovery website that lets you meet and interact with new people and stay in touch with friends.
 Like any website that offers a service where you register and provide information about yourself or your opinions, it is wise to pay attention to your personal information.
 At Tagged we understand this, and have established this Privacy Policy to explain how information is collected on our website, and how this information is used.
-Members Must Be 13 years of age or older.
-Tagged is intended solely for use by persons 13 years of age or older.
-All persons under 13 are prohibited from registering on Tagged.
+Members Must Be 18 years of age or older.
+Tagged is intended solely for use by persons 18 years of age or older.
+All persons under 18 are prohibited from registering on Tagged.

 How Does Tagged Protect Children's Privacy?